 - Back up to a USB device: Backing up to a USB device has some limited advantages—the format of your data is readable, so you can plug the USB in anywhere and access your data.
 However, USB backup won’t back up applications or system files, and it’s a manual rather than an automated process.

 With any of these options, you’ll need to physically move your backup device—the old Synology, file server, or USB-connected device—to another location, ideally more than a few miles away, to truly achieve a 3-2-1 backup.
-But backing up your DiskStation to the cloud means you achieve a 3-2-1 strategy without going out of your way to physically separate the copies.

 The Benefits of Backing Up Your Synology DiskStation to the Cloud